Basic MockMotor Concepts

-Non-HTTP-based protocols, such as SMTP or LDAP, are in MockMotor’s future plans.
+Non-HTTP-based protocols, such as SMTP or LDAP, are in MockMotor's plans.

-A single MockMotor instance can support a large number of mock environments.
+A single MockMotor instance can support a large number of mock services.

 Mock responses are scripted responses within a mock service.
 A single response is selected for every incoming request based on request properties.

-To support stateful tests, the response can also update the values in the selected mock accounts.
+The response can also update the values of the selected mock accounts to support stateful tests.

 Mock accounts are similar to real accounts in real environments.
 Every mock account is a set of key-value properties, where a key can be account number, current balance or any other value that can affect the script-generated responses.

-Accounts (one or more) can be selected for specific response based on the request properties (e.g. request account number).
+Accounts (one or more) can be selected for specific response based on the request properties (e.g. account number in the request).